-By 2025, experts believe that the UK CBD market will be worth a whopping one billion pounds (at least).
+By 2025, experts believe that the UK CBD market will be worth a whopping 1 billion pounds (at least).
 But with so many people choosing to add cannabidiol to their everyday lives, there are bound to be a few questions.
 Here we’ll cover everything you need to know on how to take CBD oil.

 How to Take CBD